-The Knights of Columbus invites all people of good will to join us in praying this novena for peace and healing in Ukraine.

-We pray for, and in solidarity with, our 3,300 Ukrainian brother Knights and their families.
+INTRODUCTION The Knights of Columbus invites all people of good will to join us in praying this novena for peace and healing in Ukraine.
+We pray for, and in solidarity with, our 3,000 Ukrainian brother Knights and their families who continue to suffer from what Pope Francis has condemned as "an abhorrent war."
 A Ukrainian young adult who is a friend of the Knights developed the reflections in this novena.
 Her perspective illuminates the context of the Order's humanitarian efforts, which have reached more than 2 million people.
-More than 11,000 Knights in Poland and Ukraine have distributed more than 10 million pounds of food and supplies via Knights of Columbus Charity Convoys, along with more than 300,000 care packages, more than 13,000 coats to Ukrainian children, 60,000 rosaries and hundreds of wheelchairs, generators and other essentials.
+More than 10,000 Knights in Poland and Ukraine have distributed about 10 million pounds of food and supplies via Knights of Columbus Charity Convoys, along with almost 300,000 care packages, 9,000 coats to Ukrainian children, 60,000 rosaries and hundreds of wheelchairs, generators and other essentials.
 This novena can be prayed at any time, although it was originally written to coincide with the anniversary of the war's outbreak.
 Each day of the novena contains a particular intention connected to one of the titles of Blessed Michael McGivney, founder of the Knights of Columbus.
-Those titles can be found in [A Litany of Blessed Michael McGivney](#).
-After meditating on each day's theme and reflection, you can end with the following daily prayers:
+Those titles can be found in A Litany of Blessed Michael McGivney.
+After meditating on each day's theme and reflection, you can end with the following daily prayers: DAILY PRAYERS A Prayer for Peace in Ukraine\ O Lord God of powers, and God of our salvation, O God, who alone works wonders: look down with mercy and compassion on your humble servants, and out of love for mankind listen and have mercy on us and on the land of Ukraine.
+Visit your mercies and compassions upon your humble servants, those who protect Ukraine and her much-suffering people, and hear us who fall down before your deep compassion.
+For you are the health, victory and salvation of them who put their hope in you, and unto you do we send up glory: to the Father, and to the Son, and to the Holy Spirit, now and ever, and unto the ages of ages.
+Amen.